 Even your Septic Tank Deserves Treating!

 Septic Tanks are often overlooked and rarely spoken about due to their, rather sensitive subject matter.
 However, they silently work at the bottom of your garden, digesting the food, fats and faeces that flush down daily.
-Without maintenance, the organic waste in septic tanks builds up and has to go back to where it came from!
+Without maintenance, or a septic tank treatment, the organic waste in septic tanks builds up and has to go back to where it came from!
 The first sign that you have a problem in your septic tank is an unpleasant smell coming from the toilets.

 Septic Klear contains 75 billion bacteria per tablet, making it the strongest treatment on the market and capable of dealing with any size septic tank.
 The bacteria target the organic waste in your tank, break it down and keep the septic tank system healthy.